MartinKBeck/TwitterScraper/README.md

 * Pulling user information from tweets with Tweepy and GetOldTweets3
 * Scraping using filters with Tweepy and GetOldTweets3

-The <b>snscrape</b> folder contains materials from my snscrape scraping tutorial article available
+The <b>snscrape</b> folder contains materials from my snscrape scraping tutorial article available [here](https://medium.com/better-programming/how-to-scrape-tweets-with-snscrape-90124ed006af)
+This article covers:
+* Setting up snscrape
+* Different ways to use snscrape
+* Simple queries with snscrape